-Malaria is a life-threatening disease transmitted to people through the bites of infected female Anopheles mosquitoes.
+Malaria is a life-threatening disease transmitted through the bites of infected female Anopheles mosquitoes.

-Malaria is most prevalent in the Sub-Saharan African region.
-The hardest hit countries are Nigeria and the Democratic Republic of Congo, which accounts for about 40% of all malaria deaths in the world.
+Malaria is most prevalent in Sub-Saharan Africa.
+The hardest hit countries are Nigeria and the Democratic Republic of Congo, which account for about 40% of all malaria deaths.

 Long-lasting insecticide-treated nets (LLIN)

-Long-lasting insecticide-treated nets (LLIN) prevent deaths and many other non-fatal cases of malaria and are relatively inexpensive — about USD2.50 to USD6.00 per net.
+Long-lasting insecticide-treated nets (LLIN) prevent deaths from malaria and are inexpensive — about USD2.50 to USD6.00 per net.

 Seasonal malaria chemoprevention (SMC)

-Seasonal malaria chemoprevention (SMC) involves giving children under the age of 5 full malaria treatment courses intermittently during the malaria season.
+Seasonal malaria chemoprevention (SMC) involves giving children full malaria monthly treatment courses during the malaria season.

-It "consists of administering a maximum of four treatment courses of SP [sulfadoxine–pyrimethamine] + AQ [amodiaquine] at monthly intervals to children aged 3–59 months in areas of highly seasonal malaria transmission" and "during the high malaria transmission period."
+Consists of administering a up to four treatment courses of SP [sulfadoxine–pyrimethamine] + AQ [amodiaquine] to children aged 3–59 months during the high malaria transmission period in areas of highly seasonal malaria transmission.

-Strong evidence suggests that SMC programs substantially reduce cases of malaria.
+Strong evidence suggests that SMC substantially reduces malaria cases.